DK26/app-path-rs/CONTRIBUTING.md

 3. Ensure `cargo test && cargo clippy` passes
 4. Submit PR with clear description

+**Note**: All PRs automatically run our CI pipeline which tests on Windows, Linux, and macOS with multiple Rust versions.

 ### What We Want ✅
 - Bug fixes
 - Performance improvements